 - Your kid may feel weak or malaise, or generally tired.

 Treatment of your kid’s toothache may vary depending on age, symptoms and general health.
 And treatment may also vary on how severe the condition of your kid’s toothache.
-According to these dentists in Rockhampton, these are the treatments recommended to ease your kid’s toothache.
+According to these dentists, these are the treatments recommended to ease your kid’s toothache.

 - The dentist might give your kid antibiotics.